 Our Family – who we are!

-We’re a congregation of approximately 300 members who enjoy worship together in our beautiful, light-filled sanctuary.
+We’re a congregation of nearly 250 members who enjoy worship together in our beautiful, light-filled sanctuary.
 Youth members of our congregation have participated in worship as cantors, musicians, and acolytes.
 Our chancel choir and musicians add greatly to the worship experience, and we joyfully celebrate baptisms and “new member Sundays” with receptions in the fellowship hall.

 We have many opportunities for three generations of the same family to come together for worship, learning, fellowship, and service.